 Element Feature Description 1 Threats Cleaned The total number of threats found and successfully removed in the selected period is displayed.
 The number of threats found is divided and displayed by file type.
 To view details, tap a file type.
 2 Incidents to Inspect The total number of parent files that have been blocked and need inspection in the selected period is displayed.
 To view details, click Explore .
 3 System Sanitization Speed The system calculation of the average amount of time in Sec/KB it has taken in the period selected to sanitize a child file.
-4 Volume Processed The total volume of files that have been processed for positive selection, displayed in MB.
+4 Volume Processed The total accumulated consumption volume of items processed for positive selection.